The Patriot of Liberty Corner

 Welcome to Irwin on the HAM Radio (Click Player)

-Irwin Richardt speaks Listen to Irwin throughout the article as he broadcasted from his HAM radio back in the early 21st century.
-For those who knew Irwin, it’s really amazing to hear his voice
+Listen to Irwin throughout the article as he broadcasted from his HAM radio back in the early 21st century.
+For those who knew Irwin, it’s really amazing to hear his voice |

 Early Years

-The Farm was purchased from the Josiah Allen estate (1843-1906) by John W. Richardt, his wife and three sons in 1928.
-John Richardt was blind, and made his living as a piano tuner.
-As the piano was replaced by radio as family entertainment, John adapted by becoming a radio repairman in the 1930’s, and then a television repairman in the 1950’s.
-Amazingly, John built the barn on the property in the 1930’s, he was still blind, remember!
-But he was most noted for his ham radio Amateur License W2VJZ, and his 650 foot tall transmitting tower.
+The Farm was purchased from the Josiah Allen estate (1843-1906) by John W. Richardt, his wife, and three sons in 1928.
+John Richardt was blind and made his living as a piano tuner.
+As the piano was replaced by radio as family entertainment, John adapted by becoming a radio repairman in the 1930s and then a television repairman in the 1950s.
+Amazingly, John built the barn on the property in the 1930s; he was still blind, remember?
+But he was most noted for his ham radio Amateur License W2VJZ and his 650-foot tall transmitting tower.
 Irwin left the repair business in 1968 to farm his land, where he tapped syrup from maple trees.

 Irwin Discusses His Father

-Irwin Richardt speaks Irwin talks about his early life and about his father over the HAM radio in 2004
+Irwin talks about his early life and about his father over the HAM radio in 2004 |

 Irwin on the HAM Radio

-Irwin Richardt speaks Listen to Irwin as he broadcasted back in 2003 about President George HW Bush’s war.
+Listen to Irwin as he broadcasted back in 2003 about President George HW Bush’s war. |

-wrote saying, “I miss his old buzzard transmissions on 7290” All 75 meter Amateur Radio AM’ers on the east coast USA knew of Irwin Richardt and his W2VJZ handle.
+wrote, saying, “I miss his old buzzard transmissions on 7290.”
+All 75-meter Amateur Radio AM’ers on the East Coast USA knew of Irwin Richardt and his W2VJZ handle.

-According to his friend Don W2DL, he was a person of deep convictions and made them known through provocative conversations around 3885Kc, on AM.
-When his CQs were unmet, he would sometimes lock his transmitter on and leave the mic open.
-Listeners could then hear him doing the dishes, and occasionally would hear a set of wind chimes as he would whistle a tune of some kind in the background.
+According to his friend Don W2DL, he made his deep convictions known through provocative conversations around 3885Kc, on AM.
+When his CQs were unmet, he sometimes locked his transmitter on and left the mic open.
+Listeners could then hear him doing the dishes, and occasionally hear a set of wind chimes as he would whistle a tune of some kind in the background.
 When I first began listening to “ham” radio right after it was permitted following WW II one day I heard this loud, clear signal on 10 meters, it was Irb’s father, John I believe.
 At that time Irb was maybe 14 or so, and his brother, Hammie (John) who I think is two years older were being raised by their father, a single parent – and, incidentally, blind.
 I can’t for the life of me remember Irb’s father’s call, W2 (of course) something, but no matter (maybe W2GZJ ??).
 Almost every day I would listen to him, and the straight talk he always produced.
 I am not completely sure about this.
 I do know that Irb earned his license first, maybe in 1946 or so, followed probably two years later by his brother Hammie, who was assigned W2WIY.
 Hammie is a very different person than Irb, but both of them have a solid sense of what is right, no matter what the consequences.
 Of course, at times what is right for Irb is not necessarily right for everyone else, but at least he has a set of convictions, and isn’t afraid to let anyone else know what they are.
 I very much admired his father, and it is easy to see where Irb gets his values from and why Irb would never consider selling the family homestead, because his blind father built it and by inheritance he became it’s keeper.

 Taxation